 The phrase “sword of the Spirit” is found only once in Scripture, in Ephesians 6:17.
 The sword is one of the pieces of spiritual armor Paul tells the Ephesian Christians to put on as part of the “full armor of God” that will enable us to stand our ground against evil (Ephesians 6:13).

-God even refers to His Word as a sword in Hebrews 4:12.
+God refers to His Word as a sword in Hebrews 4:12.
 Here the Word is described as living and active and sharper than a double-edged sword.
 The Roman sword was commonly made in this manner.
-The fact that it had two edges made it easier to penetrate, as well as to cut with every way.
-The idea is that of piercing, or penetrating, and the meaning here is that the Word of God reaches the “heart,” the very center of action and lays open the motives and feelings of those it touches.
+The fact that it had two edges made it easier to penetrate, as well as to cut in every way.
+The idea is that of piercing, or penetrating; the Word of God reaches the “heart,” the very center of action, and lays open the motives and feelings of those it touches.

-The purpose of the Word of the Spirit—the Bible—is to make us strong and able to withstand the evil onslaughts of Satan our enemy (Psalms 119:11; 119:33-40; 119:99-105).
+The purpose of the sword of the Spirit—the Bible—is to make us strong and able to withstand the evil onslaughts of Satan, our enemy (Psalm 119:11, 33–40, 99–105).
 The Holy Spirit uses the power of the Word to save souls and then to give them spiritual strength to be mature soldiers for the Lord in fighting this corrupt and evil world we live in.
-The more we know and understand the word of God, the more useful we will be in doing the Will of God and the more effective we will be in standing against the enemy of our souls.
+The more we know and understand the Word of God, the more useful we will be in doing the will of God and the more effective we will be in standing against the enemy of our souls.